LineaLabs/lineapy/docs/source/references/configurations.rst

 or you can start ipython as usual then run ``lineapy.options.set('artifact_storage_dir', '/lineapy/artifact_store')`` at the beginning of the ipython session.

 Since LineaPy is using the IO handler from ``pandas`` directly.
-In theory, we can use various filesystems like S3, GCS, Azure, etc... to store the artifact, just like we are using ``pandas.DataFrame.to_csv`` to save CSV files.
+In theory, you can use various filesystems like S3, GCS, Azure, etc... to store the artifact, just like you are using ``pandas.DataFrame.to_csv`` to save CSV files.
-Note that, LineaPy only supports S3 at this moment.
+However, LineaPy only supports S3 at this moment.

+The best way to configure these filesystems is through the official way from the storage provider.
+For instance, if you want to configure your AWS credential to use an S3 bucket as your artifact storage directory, you should configure your AWS account just like official using tools(`AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html>`_ or `boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html>`_) you are using to access AWS, and LineaPy will use the default AWS credentials to access the S3 bucket just like ``pandas`` and ``fsspec``.

-Some filesystems might need extra configuration items to be set, in ``pandas``, you can pass these configurations as ``storage_options`` in ``pandas.DataFrame.to_csv(storage_options={some storage options})``, where the `storage_options` is a filesystem-specific dictionary pass into `fsspec.filesystem <https://filesystem-spec.readthedocs.io/en/latest/api.html>`_ .
+Some filesystems might need extra configuration items to be set to properly use the file system.
+In ``pandas``, you can pass these configurations as ``storage_options`` in ``pandas.DataFrame.to_csv(storage_options={some storage options})``, where the `storage_options` is a filesystem-specific dictionary pass into `fsspec.filesystem <https://filesystem-spec.readthedocs.io/en/latest/api.html>`_ .
-In LineaPy we are taking the same approach, you can set the ``storage_options`` with`
+In LineaPy, you can use exactly the same ``storage_options`` to handle these extra configuration items, and you can set them with

 .. code:: python

     lineapy.options.set('storage_options',{'same storage_options as you use in pandas.io.read_csv'})

+or you can put them in the LineaPy configuration files.

+Note that, LineaPy does not support configuring these items as LINEAPY environmental variables or CLI options, since passing a dictionary through these two methods are a little bit awkward.
+Instead, if you want ot use environmental variables, you should configure it through the official way from the storage provider and ``LineaPy`` should be able to handle these extra configuration items directly.

 Note that, which ``storage_options`` items you can set are depends on the filesystem you are using.
 In the following section, we will discuss how to set the storage options for S3.